 Trainee Procedures and Information

 You are provided with travel funding for conferences and meetings each year, as indicated in your welcome letter and statement of appointment.
-Please follow these procedures: Department of Health Services Student Travel Procedures
+Please check in with the Program Coordinator before you begin planning a trip.

 Trainee Purchases and Reimbursements for Supplies